Avoided Wildfire Emissions Forecast Methodology in development

 The methodology is being developed in partnership with Spatial Informatics Group (SIG) and will build on SIG’s prior work in this area and draw from a range of stakeholders with expertise in the ecology and GHG impacts of wildfires, as well as in carbon project development.
-Funding support is being provided by the California Department of Forestry and Fire Protection (CAL FIRE) through a Forest Health Grant as part of the California Climate Investments Program, as well as by Element Markets and the Coalition for the Upper South Platte.
+Funding support is being provided by the California Department of Forestry and Fire Protection (CAL FIRE) through the Forest Health Program, as well as by Element Markets and the Coalition for the Upper South Platte.

 Stay tuned in the coming months for updates concerning the effort, including the opportunity to participate in the public comment period and informational webinars for the Avoided Wildfire Emissions Forecast Methodology.